Joy-Mbuvi/Customs/Readme.md

 ## API Endpoints

-- `POST /custos/create`: Create a new customer and redirect to Google for authentication.
+- `POST /customs/create`: Create a new customer and redirect to Google for authentication.
 - `GET /auth/google`: Redirect to Google OAuth for login.
-- `POST /auth/token`: Retrieve the JWT token after successful Google sign-in.
-- `POST /orders`: Allow customers to place an order for any available product.
+- `POST /customs/orders/new/`: Allow customers to place an order for any available product.
+- 'GET/customs/orders/<int:customer_id>/': Get all orders associated with the customer.
+-'GET/customs/customers/: fetches all the customers

 ## Testing

 Automated tests are written to ensure that customer registration, Google OAuth authentication, and order placements work correctly.
 These tests are run automatically as part of the CI pipeline.

-## Environment Setup

-1. **Google OAuth**: Configure the application with your Google OAuth credentials.
-2. **Africa's Talking API**: Use the sandbox environment for testing and configure the API keys in your environment.
-3. **PostgreSQL Database**: Ensure that PostgreSQL is set up locally or remotely for data storage.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-Feel free to modify or expand on this README based on any other specific details or customizations for your project.